minglong51/React-U-Buy/README.md

-# React-U-Buy An web application just start developing
+# React-U-Buy an web application in develop phase.